This is the original guide on how to build a Slack Doorbell—the first of its kind—in 5 minutes.

 For businesses who share spaces with others, we know that the doorbell rings all the time for visitors, guests, service people, deliveries, clients and sometimes new interns or hires who do not have a key into the office yet.

-It’s really troublesome especially if you fall under the group of people who are too lazy to bring the key or key fob to the restroom (speaking from personal experience) and instead resort to ring the doorbell the old fashioned way!
+It’s really annoying, especially if you fall into the category of people who are too lazy to bring the key or key fob to the restroom (speaking from personal experience) and instead resort to ringing the doorbell the old fashioned way!

-At our previous location where we shared the space with two other companies, the volume of the doorbell speaker was turned down because the buzzing become so annoying and distracting for everyone in the space.
-People only hear it when you are at the front desk.
-The problem is that (understandably) office manager had better things to do than waiting for people to arrive at the door.
+At our previous location, where we shared the space with two other companies, the volume of the doorbell speaker was turned down because the buzzing became so annoying and distracting for everyone in the space.
+People only heard it when they were near the front desk.
+The problem is that (understandably) our office manager had better things to do than wait for people to arrive at the door.

 Watch how it works:

-The idea is: When a visitor presses a doorbell, it pushes a “doorbell ringing” notification to a slack channel.
-Anyone responsible and authorized for the door can be added to that channel, where they can unlock the door remotely via KISI.
+When a visitor presses the doorbell, it pushes a “doorbell ringing” notification to a Slack channel.
+Anyone responsible and authorized for the door can be added to that channel, where they can unlock the door remotely via Kisi.

 And the best part?
-It’s really quick and simple and you can build it in 5 minutes (ok maybe 15 minutes if you want a little fine tuning):
+It’s really quick and simple—you can build it in five minutes (ok, maybe 15 minutes if you want a little fine tuning):

 Hardware you need to build a Slack Doorbell:

-- Wall attachment like this one (In our case we used strong velcro tape since our building is pretty secure)
+- Wall attachment like this one (we used strong velcro tape since our building is pretty secure)

-- Power adapter (We don’t use it as we prefer to charge the Iphone every night and that way you make sure people don’t ping you at random hours)
+- Power adapter (we don’t use it because we prefer to charge the iPhone every night to make sure people don’t ping you at random hours)

-- Couple of tools and screws to mount stuff on the wall (That’s what we didn't need since we use velcro tape)
+- A few basic tools and screws to mount stuff on the wall (we didn't need them since we used velcro tape)

 Software you will use:

 If you don’t have Slack, you have to set it up first.
-To set up a channel, you can press the “+” next to channels and create it.
+To set up a channel, you can press the “+” next to channels.

-Get the “Do Button” App from the App Store
+2) Get the “Do Button” App from the App Store:

-After creating the recipe, save it and you should see a huge “doorbell” with a slack icon.
+4) After creating the recipe, save it and you should see a huge “doorbell” with a Slack icon.

-Since the “Do Button” runs off of IFTTT, you’ll see the message appear something like this in Slack:
+Since the “Do Button” runs off of IFTTT, you’ll see a message appear in Slack.